2e0byo/durham-delivery-bot/readme.md

 In this repo you will find a bot which automates this process.

+It also prints a nicely formatted list of books to collect from each library, sorted by shelfmark.

 ## Installation

 Clone/download this repo, and then run: